-But most importantly, at these gatherings, in a safe and caring environment you’ll get to meet other Oesophageal Cancer survivors, and to share learnings and wellbeing tips from people who’ve been exactly where you are now, and who have come out the other side.
+Creating a safe and caring environment also gives you the chance to meet other Oesophageal Cancer survivors, exchange learnings and get wellbeing tips from those who’ve been exactly where you are now, and come out the other side.

-The Patient Support Gatherings bring people together on a regular basis every year.
+Our Patient Support Meetings bring people together on a regular basis every year.
 Here we get the chance to exchange opinions and we learn about the latest advancements in treating this cancer.

 We’ve all gone through the same experience, even though every experience is individual to each person, we can take bits of everyone’s experience and apply them to ourselves.